The Happy Time: Production

-Richard Fleischer had previously worked with Stanley Kramer and Carl Foreman on So This is New York.
-They borrowed Fleischer from RKO after the director had some additional reshoots on His Kind of Woman.
-Fleischer brought with him his regular writer, Earl Felton.
-He says Kurt Kasznar wanted too much money to reprise his Broadway performance so Kramer and Fleischer cast Zero Mostel instead.
-However, when Harry Cohn became aware of the casting and overruled it - as Mostel was politically suspect due to communist sympathies, Kasznar was cast.
+Richard Fleischer had previously worked with Stanley Kramer and Carl Foreman on So This Is New York (1948).
+They borrowed Fleischer from RKO Radio Pictures after he completed reshoots on His Kind of Woman (1951).
+Fleischer brought his regular writer, Earl Felton, to the project.

+Fleischer later said that Kurt Kasznar wanted too much money to reprise his Broadway performance, so he and Kramer cast Zero Mostel instead.
+However, when Harry Cohn became aware of the casting, he overruled them, as Mostel was suspected of communist sympathies.

 Reception

-Bosley Crowther of The New York Times wrote that, where subtler acting might have made possible a "mellow and understanding picture of a boy's growing up," Fleischer's direction elicited hammier, bawdier performances, "less warm and amiable than crude":[T]he motions are a trifle too expansive and the tones are a decibel too loud.
+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "[T]he motions are a trifle too expansive and the tones are a decibel too loud.
 When the maid holds the hand of the youngster in the movies, he gulps and pops his eyes too much.
 When the father and uncles go to call on the principal at the boy's school, they put on too many airs.
-And when Marcel Dalio, as the grandfather, goes out to spark the old girls, he does it as though he were walking right over to enter an Abbott and Costello film.
+And when Marcel Dalio, as the grandfather, goes out to spark the old girls, he does it as though he were walking right over to enter an Abbott and Costello film. ...
+It is not that 'The Happy Time' is lacking in a couple of good solid laughs and a number of pleasant chuckles.
+It is just that it's not the tender film—the mellow and understanding picture—of a boy's growing up as it could be."